 We meant well, but in the end our lack of experience and collaboration with other teachers produced students who acquired situational strategies but they did not generalize this knowledge (I know because I looped with them the next year).
 What was missing?...An understanding of the institution and culture; lack of planning for a continuum; and, lack of leadership.

-Between Mr. Davis and we had the learning theories memorized!
+Between Mr. Davis and me we had the learning theories memorized!
 But we failed to collaborate vertically with the other specialist.
 Had we sought their counsel we would have found out that some of the strategies we were using had been used; and, that the materials we had created were already available.
 Knowing this would have saved us a lot of time and stress.

 When I look back at this time I think about how differently I would have structured my teaching.
 How I would have collaborated with the 4th and 6th grade teachers to understand how to extend what the 4th grade teachers had taught and how to prepare the students for what they were going to do.
 If my first year was a failure it was due to the fact that my leader, with all the experience of her years in the craft, did not give us guidance.